webplatform/docs/tutorials/html5_form_features/index.md

 == Why did we need new form features? ==

 Let's face it, HTML forms have always been a pain.
-They are not much fun to mark up and they can be fiddly to style &mdash; especially if you want them to be consistent across browsers and fit in with the overall look and feel of your site.
+They are not much fun to mark up and they can be difficult to style &mdash; especially if you want them to be consistent across browsers and fit in with the overall look and feel of your site.
 And they can be frustrating for your end users to fill out, even if you create them with care and consideration to make them as usable and accessible as possible.
 Creating a good form is more about damage limitation than pleasurable user experiences.